-The importance of industrialization as an engine of economic growth and development cannot be overemphasized.
-Industrial production creates job opportunities at higher skill levels, facilitates denser links across the services and agricultural sectors between rural and urban economies and between consumers, intermediates and capital goods industries.
-In addition, prices of manufactured exports are less volatile and less susceptible to long-term deterioration than those of primary goods, making them particularly strategic in highly commodity-dependent developing countries.
 Furthermore, industrialization is a critical tool in employment generation, poverty eradication, and regional development policies.
 Finally, it can spur technological advancement and innovation as well as productivity gain.
 Indeed, virtually all the successful countries and emerging ones recognized the critical role of industrialization driven by increased manufacturing share in GDP and actively supported their industries through targeted policies and appropriate investments in institutions.

 Africa, with all its rich endowment of natural and mineral resources, is the least industrialized continent of the world.
 Over half a century after independence, while other regions have increased their share of non-oil exports, the continent still depends on the export of raw materials to the industrialized world, which are processed and resold to Africa at much higher prices.
+Africa's growth has been characterized by heavy reliance on natural resources and low productivity across most sectors.
+It has been accompanied by high energy and material intensities, as well as waste generation.
+Scarcity and contribute to the high production costs that undermine the global competitiveness of Africa's industrial sector.
 Following independence, many African countries saw industrialization as a central part of the development agenda.
 It was expected to facilitate the transformation of the structure of their economies away from an agrarian base to a modern industrial one.
-This objective constituted the backbone of the import substitution industrialization (ISI) model that most African countries adopted in the 1960s and 1970s.
-With the advent of Structural Adjustment Programmes (SAPs) across the continent, a new free market policy environment emerged which was diametrically opposed to the ISI approach and triggered its collapse, setting in a phase of deindustrialization across the continent.
-Matters were not helped by the various trade liberalization measures adopted at a time of intensive globalization.
-Today, various countries on the continent are experimenting with export-oriented strategies for industrialization which require the production of high quality goods for export at low prices.
+Today, various countries on the continent are experimenting with export-oriented strategies for industrialization which require the production of high-quality goods for export at low prices.